dhelmr/ulauncher-tldr/README.md

 This is a ulauncher extension for [tldr.sh pages](https://tldr.sh/).
 It offers a search for tldr pages, shows the pages in a list-style and can copy the displayed commands to the clipboard.

+## Requirements

+* git
+* python (tested with 3.9, but older versions >= 3.6 should work as well)

+## Installation

 Installation instructions can be found at https://ext.ulauncher.io/about.

 ![tldr ls](https://github.com/dhelmr/ulauncher-tldr/blob/master/doc/screenshot_ls.png?raw=true)